≡ Menu

 So, this dog food contains:

-This kibble also contains a significant amount of meat in it, which is awesome for highly active dogs, fussy eaters, and those who need a protein-rich diet.
+This kibble also contains a significant amount of meat, which is fantastic for highly active dogs, fussy eaters, and those who need a protein-rich diet.

 Now, let’s weigh the pros against the cons, shall we?